Maytham al-Tammar: Final days and death

 Ubayd-Allah ibn Ziyad ordered Maytham to be jailed and sent him to al-Tamura, a fearful prison underground, Mukhtar al-Thaqafi was in the same prison with Maytham.
 Maytham and Mukhtar would hold conversations in prison but later on the orders of Ubayd-Allah ibn Ziyad he was ordered to be hanged for creating mischief.
 Maytham was brought to the same tree to be hanged as pointed out by Ali ibn Abi Talib.
 Maytham began singing the praises of his master Ali, and about a thousand people gathered to see Maytham being hanged.
 Even after being hanged, the tongue of Maytham went on singing the praises of Ali ibn Abi Talib.
 Ubayd-Allah ibn Ziyad was informed about this and the tyrant ordered that the tongue of Maytham to be cut and thus the prophecy of Ali ibn Abi Talib came true and Maytham died after his tongue was cut out.

 The book Nafasul Mahmoom states that "Maytham was martyred ten days before Husayn ibn Ali came to Iraq."
-Husayn entered Sharraf, on the border of Iraq and Hejaz on the 25th of Dhul Hijjah 60 AH.
+Husayn entered Sharraf, on the border of Iraq and Hejaz on the 25th of Dhu'l-Hijja 60 AH.